 Center for Chemistry Education, Miami University-Middletown, Middletown OH (2003) Graduate Research Assistant

-Develop and evaluate activities for middle-school-age science enrichment programs
+Develop and evaluate activities for middle-school-age science

 Society of Catholic Scientists, 2018-present

 American Chemical Society (ACS), 2004–present

 Division of Chemistry Education, Division of Inorganic Chemistry